A public seminar and discussion

-Time and place: 12.00–17.00, 17 March 2020 at the UL Livonian Institute (Kronvalda bulvāris 4 – 220)
+Time and place: 12.00–17.00, 20 October 2020 at the UL Livonian Institute (Kronvalda bulvāris 4 – 220) and on Zoom.

 This seminar is focused on the digital resources and research methods of endangered languages.
 The first section (12.00 –14.00) will be about various linguistic tools and resources developed in the Nordic countries for endangered languages like Livonian, Sámi, Võro, Votic, and others as well as the use of these tools for research and language revitalization.
 The second section (15.00–17.00) will be an open discussion led by the curators of language resources discussing a range of subjects, such as: language as a key to intangible culture heritage; are digital language tools a priority for smaller ethnic groups; the challenges of creating digital language resources and tools for endangered languages; the possibilities and challenges of using automated translation tools for research and language revitalization; which basic digital tools are indispensable for endangered language survival; the opportunities and challenges of small cultures and communities in the digital world; language development as a priority for cultures of small ethnic groups; digital language tools – the key element for ensuring access to digital tools, etc.